Factbox: India's mammoth general election

 - For the first time in a general election, voters will have a "None of the Above" option on the ballot papers and electronic voting machines.
 The option was brought in last year in response to activist groups who said voters were too often forced to choose between several candidates with criminal backgrounds.

 - The income tax department and the government's financial intelligence unit have been instructed to keep watch on the movement of cash during elections.
-In previous elections, political operatives were caught driving with suitcases packed with cash in car trunks, ambulances and hearses.
+In previous elections, political operatives were caught driving with suitcases packed with cash in their car trunks.

 - The Election Commission will monitor production, storage and distribution of liquor during elections.
 Indian political parties are notorious for handing out alcohol and even prescription medication as bribes to voters.